Subaru-PFS/drp_doc/design/dataFlow.rst

 this also provides an opportunity to provide a relative flux calibration across all the fibers.
 Here is an example::

-  constructFiberTrace.py /path/to/repo --calib /path/to/calibs --rerun calib/fiberTrace --id visit=123^124 <operational arguments>
+  constructFiberTrace.py /path/to/repo --calib /path/to/calibs --rerun calib/fiberTrace --id exp=123^124 <operational arguments>
   ingestCalibs.py /path/to/repo --calib /path/to/calibs /path/to/repo/rerun/calib/fiberTrace/.../*.fits --validity 1

 .. [#] Perhaps even likely.

+.. [#] In this case, we can associate a fiber trace with a particular ``pfsCconfigId``.

 We now need to map the wavelength solution over the detectors using arc exposures (see :ref:`constructDetectorMap`).